 For further tips, read these five steps to mental wellbeing from NHS Choices.

 Finding time for each other is more important than ever when you have a new baby.
 Communication is crucial – tell each other how you’re feeling.
 Remember, being aware of your own feelings and accepting all of them (even the difficult ones) is a positive and healthy thing to do.
 Feelings in themselves are never bad – it’s how we deal with them that counts.
-If you feel overwhelmed, or need support with your emotional wellbeing, do speak to your public health nurse (health visitor) or your GP.
+If you feel overwhelmed, or need support with your emotional wellbeing, do speak to your health visitor or your GP.

 The Institute of Health Visiting has more top tips for parents.